 For today’s “Off the Clock,” I thought it would be fun to take a peek into the stationery.

-Back when I traveled (REMEMBER THAT??) before the pandemic, I made sure to grab a sheet of stationery and an accompanying envelope at the nicer hotels where I stayed.
+Back when I traveled before the pandemic (REMEMBER THAT??), I made sure to grab a sheet of stationery and an accompanying envelope at the nicer hotels where I stayed.

 Of course, years before the pandemic hit, hotels were already cutting back on expenses, and stationery was an easy mark.
 With business trips being quick affairs, who stays at a hotel long enough to write anymore?
 And who hand-writes letters anymore?